Payment API portal design for developers

 Stripe isn't just an API product.
 It's a developer experience - the API's ease of use, the principle of'Developers First', and a sense of community.

-Learning about the Stripe story helped me rethink the DX and pinpoint the focus area.
+Learning about the Stripe story helped me design the developer experience and pinpoint the focus area.

 How might we design an intuitive and easy-to-follow API to support developers with the integration of payments?